ut-osa/txfs/README.md

 ## The Texas Transactional File System (TxFS)

-TxFS is a novel transactional file system that builds upon a file system’s atomic-update mechanism such as journaling.
+TxFS is a novel transactional file system that builds upon the file system’s atomic-update mechanism such as journaling.
 Though prior work has explored a number of transactional file systems, TxFS has a unique set of properties: a simple API, portability across different